 This section describes each type of calling restriction.
 Some of these features are combined with security measures to prevent system abuse by remote access users or hackers.
 In addition, users can be assigned authorization codes, which they can enter when they are away from their extensions.
 When a person enters an authorization code while visiting another system extension, the calling restrictions assigned to his or her own extension are applied to the call.
-For more information, see "Authorization Codes" on page 4-46.
+For more information, see "Authorization Codes" on page 4-50.

-For more information see the section, "Security" on page 4-47.
-Also consult "Security of Your System: Preventing Toll Fraud", in Appendix A, "Customer Support Information".
+For more information see the section, "Security" on page 4-51.
+Also consult "Security of Your System: Preventing Toll Fraud," in Appendix A, "Customer Support Information."
+For security in a private network, see the Network Reference.